anton-schwarberg/EnVision/README.md

 ## 3. Methodology
 ### 3.1 Data Collection
-To better understand which homeowners are most likely to participate in energy consultations, we designed a structured survey targeting a diverse group of individuals across Germany between 2020 and 2024.
-The survey was distributed via networks of building cooperatives and homeowners’ associations, enabling direct access to a broad and demographically varied audience.
-This approach helped ensure high response rates and accurate insights into residential preferences, behaviors, and motivations.
+To better understand which homeowners are most likely to participate in energy consultations, we designed a structured survey targeting a diverse group of homeowners across Germany.
 The survey captured quantitative data using three types of input variables:

 **Numeric continuous** (e.g., age, income)